JohnOMDev/usa-immigration-pipeline/README.md

 ### SAMPLE QUERY
-The number of male and female immigrants for the available years?
+The number of male and female immigrants for the available years

 	SELECT gender, COUNT(gender)
 	FROM immigrants